 Why do I need a DBS disclosure?

-If you are going to work as a paid employee, or volunteer in a regulated activity for a regulated activity provider, you may be required to apply for a DBS disclosure.
+If you are going to work as a paid employee, or volunteer in a regulated activity for a regulated activity provider or on a regulated site, you may be required to obtain a DBS disclosure.
 A complete list of positions eligible for a DBS disclosure can be found here: DBS Website.